Are you registered to vote?

 - You must re-register if you have changed your name or address or sex.

-- To vote, you need to bring a picture ID with you when you vote.
+- To vote, you need to bring a government issued picture ID with you when you vote.
+A public high school or university ID is acceptable.
+A private college ID is not, as it is not “government issued.
 You may qualify for a free ID

 - You will receive a card in the mail when you are registered.
 This will list your polling place, place to vote.
 Check to make sure that everything is accurate.

 - Be sure to take your registration card with you, in case there are any problems.